hjpss/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: jjs240@pitt.edu
 ---
 Justin is a graduate student at the University of Pittsburgh, working in the History and Philosophy of Science Department.
-His interests include causation, philosophy of law, and the history of medicine.
+His interests include causation, philosophy of law, and AI ethics.
 He is currently thinking about causal fairness criteria, statistical evidence in law, and the history of conversion therapy.
 {style="text-align: justify;"}